 In another study, 500 mg of elemental calcium from calcium carbonate or hydroxyapatite greatly reduced retention of supplemental iron during a meal.

-Another study found that absorption of 5 mg non-heme iron with simultaneous calcium doses of 800 mg was suppressed the most with (in order) calcium citrate, gluconate, sulfate, phosphate, carbonate, chloride, and lactate, though the only form that was found to have a statistically significant reduction was calcium citrate.
-In another study, doses of 200 to 1500 mg of calcium chloride had only a small inhibitory effect on non-heme iron absorption, and up to 800 mg had a small effect on heme iron absorption, which, while dose-dependent, seemed well below most other calcium salts.
-On the other hand, another study found that doses as little as 40 mg of calcium chloride notably reduced iron absorption, the difference possibly being that this was during a meal, while the other study wasn’t.
+A different study found that absorption of 5 mg of nonheme iron with a simultaneous 800-gram dose of various forms of calcium was suppressed by (in order from greatest to least) calcium citrate, gluconate, sulfate, phosphate, carbonate, chloride, and lactate, though the only form that was found to have a statistically significant reduction was calcium citrate.
+In another study, doses of 200 to 1500 mg of calcium chloride had only a small inhibitory effect on nonheme iron absorption, and up to 800 mg had a small effect on heme iron absorption, which, although dose dependent, seemed well below that of most other calcium salts.
+On the other hand, another study found that doses of as little as 40 mg of calcium chloride notably reduced iron absorption; the possible difference was that this dose was given during a meal, whereas in the the other study, it wasn’t.

 Calcium is a strong inhibitor of iron absorption, and avoiding the simultaneous use of calcium and iron supplements will prevent the reduced absorption of iron.